A T T A C H E M E N T

 - The possibility to evolve in a secure environment without occurrences of instability and prolonged negative experiences?
 If not, is it achievable to reverse all adverse effects induced by unfortunate circumstances ?

-- The media’s effect on children’s attachment status, by means of the constant portrayal of threatening news?
-Does a parent’s absence affect a child’s development, when overworked and unable to provide a consistent upbringing ?
+- The media's effect on children's attachment status, by means of the constant portrayal of threatening news?
+Does a parent's absence affect a child's development, when they are overworked and unable to provide a consistent upbringing ?

 © 2022 RAD HOURANI